 Directory Penalty Notices (DPN)

-Directors can become personally liable for their company’s unpaid and unreported Pay As You Go (PAYG) withholding tax or superannuation obligations.
+Directors can become personally liable for their company’s unpaid and unreported Pay As You Go (PAYG) withholding tax, goods and services (GST) tax, or superannuation obligations.

-A director used to be able to place their company under liquidation to avoid being personally liable, but under this new law, the three month reporting period is now the key factor determining whether or not personal liability can be avoided.
+A director used to be able to place their company into liquidation to avoid being personally liable, but now with the lockdown DPN, the three month reporting period is the key factor determining whether or not personal liability can be avoided.